Palm Bay, FL Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, solar panels increase home value in Palm Bay.
-According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without solar systems.
+Yes, solar panels can increase your home value in Palm Bay.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+For a $350,000 home in Palm Bay, that could mean over $14,000 in added value.